holmergaitan/events-manager/README.md

 # App requeriments
 Java version: 8

-Gradle version: 4.0 o later to support org.springframework.boot plugin.
+Gradle version: 4.0 or later to support org.springframework.boot plugin

 # Configuration
 In the root project, execute next command to perform a build: